Azure/iotedgedev/.github/pull_request_template.md

 - [ ] Pull request includes test coverage for the included changes
 - [ ] Documentation is updated for the included changes

+### General guidelines

+- [ ] Title of the pull request is clear and informative.
+- [ ] There are a small number of commits, each of which have an informative message.
+This means that previously merged commits do not appear in the history of the PR.

 ## Description

 <!--